-When you visit Sapa, in addition to the breathtaking natural landscapes, you will also have the chance to immerse yourself in the splendour cultural diversity of the local community.
+Sapa is a stunning destination, not only for its breathtaking scenery but also for its the splendour cultural diversity of the local community.
 Sapa is home to five distinct ethnic minority groups: the Hmong, Red Dao, Tay, Giay, and Xa Pho.
-Join us in discovering their unique customs, traditional attire and festivals!
+Join us in discovering their vibrant traditions firsthand, from their distinctive clothing and customs to their lively festivals.

 1. Sapa ethnic minorities’ traditional costume